ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 <!-- --- -->

-## JS: How to add items to or replace items in an Array or Object: Spread syntax
+## [JS] How to add items to or replace items in an Array or Object: Spread syntax

 ```js
 // Ellipsis (...), and then add the data